 The first year, 2006, was a creative triumph, but a financial disaster.
-The team held their nerve and soldiered on with generous help from several supportive lenders.
+The team held its nerve and soldiered on with generous help from several supportive lenders.
 The critical reception continued to be hugely positive with more and more people coming along each time.
 The third year broke even, ensuring the future of the festival.

 Today, End of The Road remains true to its initial dream: to book the bands that we love and present them in a way that respects the music and the audience.
 End Of The Road is not about any particular style of music.
 Rather it evolves depending on what excites us each year, but great songwriting has always been valued.
 You can see the evolution of the line-up here

-We try to make sure that everything on site is the way that we like it: good but not crazily expensive food (organic and local where possible), a very wide range of local ales and other drinks at the bars, and caring and well mannered staff.
-There is a musical edge to almost everything on site with the literary and film programmes being rich in musically related material.
+We try to make sure that everything on site is the way that we like it: good but not crazily expensive food (organic and local where possible), a wide range of local ales and other drinks at the bars, and caring and well mannered staff.
+There is a musical edge to almost everything on site with the literary and film programmes being rich in musically-related material.

-There are no VIP areas, and you’ll often find musicians wandering about the site and watching other band’s shows.
+There are no VIP areas, and you’ll often find musicians wandering about the site and watching other bands’ shows.
 Sometimes spontaneous performances result.

-Enough words: if you have been you know what we are talking about, if not come along and find out!
+Enough words: if you have been you know what we are talking about.
+If not come along and find out!

 The EOTR Team